alexhartl/dynamicUnicable/README.md

 # Dynamic Unicable Support for Vu+

-This project aims to extend Vu+ STB's by an Unicable mode that allows them to dynamically allocate user channels when and where they are needed.
+This project aims to extend Vu+ set-top boxes by an Unicable mode that allows them to dynamically allocate user channels when and where they are needed.

-Unicable allows multiple satellite receiver boxes to be simultaneously operated on a single cable.
-The downside of classical unicable is the need for every tuner to be statically assigned a separate user channel.
-As usually not all tuners are operated at the same time, the unicable matrix in this case is very poorly utilized and has to yield more user channels than actually are used simultaneously.
+Unicable allows multiple satellite receiver boxes to simultaneously operate on a single cable.
+The downside of classical Unicable is the need for every tuner to be statically assigned a fixed separate user channel.
+As usually not all tuners are operated at the same time, the Unicable matrix in this case is very poorly utilized and has to yield more user channels than actually are used simultaneously.

-With this patch, Vu+ stb's dynamically allocate user channels on demand using a network connection.
-For this purpose one always-on box is configured to manage user channels and all other boxes request channels when they are needed.
+With this extension, Vu+ boxes dynamically allocate user channels on demand using the LAN.
+For this purpose, one always-on box is configured to manage user channels and all other boxes request and are assigned channels when they are needed.

 ## Installation